Could an online loan be the solution for you?

 - Are the terms comparable to other loan products on the market?
 If the terms seem to be too good to be true, they probably are.
 You’ll save yourself some time and headaches by moving on.

 This is the perfect time to use an online search tool to scope out your options.
 And you may be able to do so with no impact to your credit.

 Before You Apply

 Now that you’ve narrowed down your list of possible lenders, here are a few more steps to take before applying:

 - Check your credit: It’s a good idea to know where you stand on the credit spectrum ahead of time.
-It’s nothing worse than applying and getting caught off guard with a poor credit score that you didn’t know you had.
-Plus, a poor credit score usually leads to higher interest rates, so you’ll know what to expect before the lender breaks the news to you.
+There is nothing worse than applying and getting caught off-guard with a poor credit score that you didn’t know you had.
+In addition, since a poor credit score usually leads to higher interest rates, you’ll know what to expect if you have a low score, before the lender breaks the news to you.

-- Run the numbers.
-Use a loan calculator to get an idea of what you can expect to pay each month.
-Is it doable?
+- Run the numbers: Use a loan calculator to get an idea of what you can expect to pay each month.
+Is it doable for you given your financial circumstances?
 If not, you may want to consider lowering the request loan amount and cutting back or seeking funds elsewhere to cover the difference.